Kernelizations for the hybridization number problem on multiple nonbinary trees: An exponential-time algorithm

-\leo{\begin{theorem} There exists an $O(n^{f(k)}t)$ time algorithm for \HN, with~$n=|X|$,~$t=|\cT|$ and~$f$ some computable function of~$k$. \end{theorem}} \begin{proof} \leo{We claim that Algorithm~\ref{alg:alg} solves \HN within the claimed running time bound.
-We may restrict to binary networks by Observation~\ref{obs:binary}.
+\leo{\begin{theorem} There exists an $\revX{n^{f(k)}t}$ time algorithm for \HN, with~$n=|X|$,~$t=|\cT|$ and~$f$ some computable function of~$k$. \end{theorem}} \begin{proof} \leo{We claim that Algorithm~\ref{alg:alg} solves \HN within the claimed running time bound. \revA{Recall that we} may restrict to binary networks by Observation~\ref{obs:binary}.
 The subtree reduction takes~$O(n^4t)$ time by Lemma~\ref{lem:polysubtree} (since there are at most~$n$ maximal common pendant subtrees) and is safe by Lemma~\ref{lem:subtreereduction}.
 Hence, we may restrict to networks with no nontrivial pendant subtrees.
-The number of partial networks~$N_p$ w.r.t.~$X$ with~$r(N_p) \leq k$ is at most $k5^{9k^2}(n+1)^{9k}$ by Lemma~\ref{lem:partialnetworks} \cs{(there is an additional factor~$k$ because here we have $r(N_p) \leq k$ instead of $r(N_p) = k$)}.
+The number of partial networks~$N_p$ \revB{with respect to}~$X$ with~$r(N_p) \leq k$ is at most \revA{$2^{9k\log{k}+O(k)}(n+1)^{9k}$} by Lemma~\ref{lem:partialnetworks} \cs{(there is an additional factor~$k$ because here we have $r(N_p) \leq k$ instead of $r(N_p) = k$, \revC{but this factor has been absorbed in the factor $2^{O(k)}$})}.
 For each partial network~$N_p$, Algorithm~\ref{alg:alg} constructs a network~$N$ on~$X$ displaying~$\cT$ that is consistent with~$N_p$, if such a network exists.
 Correctness of this construction follows from Lemma~\ref{lem:arrows}.
 There are, by Lemma~\ref{lem:sides}, at most~$4k-1$ sides that are initially marked as unfinished.
 Adding leaves to each such side takes $O(n\cdot t)$ time.
 Finally, to check if the obtained network~$N$ displays~$\cT$, we loop through the set~$\cT(N)$ of the at most~$2^k$ binary trees displayed by~$N$ and check for each such tree if it is a refinement of one or more of the trees in~$\cT$.
 We have that~$N$ displays~$\cT$ if and only if for each tree~$T\in\cT$ there is at least one tree~$T'\in\cT(N)$ that is a refinement of~$T$.
 Checking if~$T'$ is a refinement of~$T$ takes at most~$O(n^2)$ time.
-Therefore, the total running time is \cs{$O(n^4t+k2^{9k\log{k}+O(k)}(n+1)^{9k}((4k-1)n\cdot t+2^kn^2t))$ and hence~$O(k2^{9k\log{k}+O(k)}(n+1)^{9k}n^2t)$, if~$k\geq 1$.}} \end{proof}
+Therefore, the total running time is $O(n^4t+\revC{2^{9k\log{k}+O(k)}}(n+1)^{9k}((4k-1)n\cdot t+2^kn^2t))$ and hence~$O(\revC{2^{9k\log{k}+O(k)}}(n+1)^{9k}n^2t)$, if~$k\geq 1$.} \end{proof}

 \leo{By combining Theorem~\ref{thm:alg} with Theorems~\ref{thm:kernel} and~\ref{thm:kerneldegree} we obtain the following corollaries.}